microsoft/AcademicContent/Labs/Content in draft/Keras/Keras.md

 # Building Neural Networks with Keras #

 Building neural networks isn't easy.
 Even with popular libraries such as the [Microsoft Cognitive Toolkit](https://www.microsoft.com/en-us/cognitive-toolkit/) and [TensorFlow](https://www.tensorflow.org/) to help out, it often requires several hundred lines of code to get a neural network up and running.
 That's one reason [Keras](https://keras.io/) has become popular in the deep-learning community.
 Keras is an open-source Python library that dramatically simplifies the building of neural networks.
 Under the hood, it uses the Microsoft Cognitive Toolkit, TensorFlow, or [Theano](https://github.com/Theano) to do the heavy lifting.
-With Keras, you can build sophisticated neural networks with just a few dozen lines of code and train them to classify images, analyze text for sentiment, perform natural-language processing, and perform other tasks at which deep learning excels.
+With Keras, you can build sophisticated neural networks with just a few dozen lines of code and train them to classify images, analyze text for sentiment, do natural-language processing, and perform other tasks at which deep learning excels.

 ![](Images/keras.png)